Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 just use the concept of *(arr_name + n) = arr_name[n] and access each character of the string to print it using _putchar until *(str_name + n) becomes the null terminator ('\0').

+4-print_rev.c: This source file combines what we did in the previous 2 tasks.
+First, we got the length of the string, then, assigned a pointer to the last character of the string using the length.
+Finally, we decrement that pointer until we have printed all the characters of the string.